-OMAHA (DTN) -- Extensive delays from cold and snow in the Midwest, and a promising rain forecast in the Southern Plains, are the key weather items for the commodity trade's attention Monday.
+OMAHA (DTN) -- Snow and cold in the eastern Midwest, and the impact from heavy, flooding rain in Argentina are the key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at firstname.lastname@example.org